 Coach Allen graduated from Toombs County High in 2007, earning a baseball scholarship from Georgia Southwestern State University.
 He graduated from GSW in 2011 earning a B.S. in History with Teacher’s Certification.
 Upon graduation, Coach Allen began working at Dodge County High where he served for 3 seasons as Varsity Defensive Backs coach as well as Head Baseball coach for the Indians.

-Coach Grace is entering his first year at Houston County High School and will serve as the 9th Grade Head Coach.
-This is Coach Grace's 8th year coaching football.
+Coach Grace is entering his 3rd year at Houston County High School and will coach the defensive backs with focus on the safties.
+This is Coach Grace's 10th year coaching football.
 Prior to coming to HOCO, Coach Grace spent the previous five seasons as the defensive backs coach and special teams coordinator at Rutland High School in Macon.
-Coach Grace started his coaching career at the collegiate level where he was the defensive line coach at LaGrange College from 2008-2010 and was on the staff of the 2008 SLIAC Conference championship team that also made the NCAA Division 3 National Playoffs.
+Coach Grace started his coaching career at the collegiate level where he was the defensive line coach at LaGrange College from 2008-2010 and was on the staff of the 2008 SLIAC Conference championship team that also made the NCAA Division III National Playoffs.

-Coach Grace aattended Wingate University in North Carolina where he lettered in football for four years and was part of the winningest class in school history.
+Coach Grace attended Wingate University in North Carolina where he lettered in football for four years and was part of the winningest class in school history.